SixLabors/docs/articles/imagesharp.web/index.md

 The current package targets .NET 8 and is built on top of [ImageSharp](../imagesharp/index.md).
 The middleware is intentionally modular: you can change how commands are parsed, where source images come from, how cache keys are built, where processed images are stored, and whether image requests must be signed.

+The practical model is a web request pipeline.
+A provider resolves the original image, a parser turns the request into commands, processors transform the image, an encoder writes the response, and a cache stores the result so the next matching request can avoid the expensive work.
+Most configuration choices are about one of those stages.

+Use ImageSharp.Web when image variants are determined by HTTP requests: responsive thumbnails, CDN-backed transformations, signed URLs, tenant-specific providers, or cached format conversion.
+Use core ImageSharp directly when processing is an offline job, queue worker, or application workflow that is not naturally request-driven.

 ## License

 ImageSharp.Web is licensed under the terms of the [Six Labors Split License, Version 1.0](https://github.com/SixLabors/ImageSharp.Web/blob/main/LICENSE).
 See https://sixlabors.com/pricing for commercial licensing details.